Guides

 Dutch education system with primary school and secondary routes.

-Education in the Netherlands is compulsory (leerplicht) from age 5 until at least age 16, with partial obligation until 18.
-After primary school (basisschool), students take a CITO test that helps determine which secondary school track they follow: VMBO, HAVO, or VWO.
+Education in the Netherlands is compulsory (leerplicht) from age 5 until age 16.
+Young people aged 16 to 18 who do not yet have a start qualification have a qualification duty.
+After primary school, school advice and the doorstroomtoets help determine which secondary school track a child follows: VMBO, HAVO, or VWO.

 Examples